-Arriving in Cusco at 5am (never a good time to get to a new city), I got to the hostel and woke up the ’24 hour’ desk attendant.
+Arriving in Cusco at 5am (never a good time to get to a new city), I found to the hostel and woke up the ’24 hour’ desk attendant.
 He tried telling me that check in wasn’t until 11am.
 I gave him a look of death and said I would cut him if he didn’t give me a bed.
 He became terrified and checked me in.
 I climbed into a top bunk and slept like a warm, murderous baby.

 Waking up the next morning, I found out two things about Cusco: it’s a lot warmer and sunnier than Puno, and there was a general strike on.
 Which meant that no buses or taxis were running.
 And let me tell you, a major Peruvian city with no vehicles on the road is delightfully quiet, though rather disarming.
 Stores were seemingly not open, though if you knocked on the doors, they were.
 Stand strong retailers!
 Now I am all for standing up for your rights, and Go Labor, but really?
 I only had two days in Cusco and I couldn’t get around!
 And as we all know, it’s all about me.

 Always pragmatic, I figured I’ll do what I can on foot in the immediate area around Cusco.
 So that led me up the hill to Sacsawaman, a fantastic Inca site that is in great shape and you can easily walk to.
 Perfect, just what I need for general strike day!

 At the front gate of Sacsawaman, I discovered the 4 other missing pieces to my day in Cusco, 4 American girls who were equally confused by the happenings of Cusco, as well as the sites themselves.
 And thus began a great day wandering around noble Inca sites, making inappropriate jokes about llamas and the miniature replica of Christ the Redeemer.
 Was I in Brazil?